-If the parent/guardian is dissatisfied with Administration's decision, they may appeal the decision to the Board of Trustees.
-The appeal must be made in writing within five (5) days of receiving the Administration's decision and submitted to the Board President.
-The Board may, depending on the circumstances, hold an appeals hearing or may review the written documents only, or decline to address the matter further.
-In any event, the Board shall issue a response within thirty (30) days of receiving the appeal.
+If the parent/guardian is dissatisfied with the Administration's decision, they may appeal the decision to the Board of Trustees.
+The appeal must be submitted in writing to the Board President within five (5) days of receiving the Administration's decision.
+At the next Board meeting following the Board President's receipt of an appeal, the Board may, depending on the circumstances, decline to address the matter further, or it may decide the appeal based on a review of the written documents only, or it may opt to schedule an appeal hearing at its next meeting.